 How can I become an IASystem™ coordinator?

 IASystem™ coordinator access is controlled by the Office of Educational Assessment.
 Contact firstname.lastname@example.org to participate in the UW IASystem™ training and be added as a user.
-Here on the UW Tacoma campus, the Office of Academic Technologies is responsible for departmental support and analysis, once a coordinator is trained.
+Here on the UW Tacoma campus, the Office of Digital Learning is responsible for departmental support and analysis, once a coordinator is trained.

 HOW IT WORKS

 Whether collected on paper via bubble-mark forms or online, IASystem manages the results in a central UW repository with multiple levels of security.
 For online evaluations, each IASystem coordinator has UW-NetID access to evaluations for each course.They specify which courses for each quarter, along with which evaluation form is to be used, whether evaluations are online or on paper, and when instructors will be able to view reports.
 They set open and close dates for online evaluations and request pre-printed cover sheets for evaluations using bubble sheets.
 Coordinators also distribute and collect the forms and pencils for paper evaluations.